-TRADE STATISTICS

-EXPORT PERFORMANCE

-While agricultural production had been previously limited to meeting local market needs, it has recently shifted towards lucrative production, with higher focus on export.
+2 Arable lands consist of temporary crops and meadows, market and kitchen gardens, and temporary fallow areas.
+4 Central Administration of Statistics, Statistical Year book 2009, Green Projects and Agriculture.
+TRADE STATISTICS EXPORT PERFORMANCE While agricultural production had been previously limited to meeting local market needs, it has recently shifted towards lucrative production, with higher focus on export.
 Exports of agricultural products have fluctuated widely over the last years, due to varying factors and conditions.
 Having flourished in 2007 and 2008, the figures dropped by an estimated 10% in 2009, down to 538,000 tons as a result of the global economic recession, only to recover the year after.

-In 2011, exports fell once again to 504,000 tons following the beginning of the civil unrest in neighboring Syria.
-As the situation unfolded, farmers were able to find alternative and more secure trade routes, which ultimately paid off well.
-In 2012, agricultural exports reached 518,000 tons, the equivalent of LBP 283 Billion.
-By value, agricultural exports accounted for around 4.2% of total exports in 2012.
-Fruit exports constituted around 60 percent of agricultural exports in 2012 (Figure 2).
-Citrus products and apples are amongst the highest exports within this category, and have witnessed considerable increase in volume over the past 5 years, reaching 325,000 tons in 2012.
-Banana trade is a particularly noteworthy market, with exports having expanded by almost 40% in the 2011-2012 period.
-On another hand however, vegetable and raw tobacco exports have both decreased from 2008 to 2012.
-It is worth noting that Lebanon remains highly import dependent with regards to agricultural products, with imports in this sector amounting to LBP 1,644 Billion in 2012 (about 5.8 times the value of agricultural exports, and up by 8% relative to 2009).
+Over the 2011-2014 periods, the agricultural exports rose with a net increase of 4.4%, passing from 504,000 tons in 2011 to 526,000 tons in 2014.
+The Lebanese farmers were able to find alternative and more secure trade routes after the beginning of the civil unrest in neighboring Syria.
+In 2014, agricultural exports accounted for around 47.8% of total exports reaching 526,000 tons, around 3,500 tons higher than 2013.
+By value, agricultural exports accounted for around 4.3% of total exports in 2014.
+Vegetables exports constituted around 51% of agricultural exports in 2014 (Figure 2).
+Potatoes are amongst the highest exports within this category, and have witnessed considerable increase in volume over the past 5 years, reaching 238,500 tons in 2014.
+It is worth noting that Lebanon remains highly import dependent with regards to agricultural products, with imports in this sector amounting to LBP 1,536 Billion in 2014 (about 3 times the value of agricultural exports).

-Figure 2: Agricultural Exports in Lebanon | 2012
+Figure 2: Agricultural Exports in Lebanon % | 2014

 Source: Lebanese Customs

 EXPORT DESTINATION

-Figure 3: Agricultural Exports by Destination | 2012
+Figure 3: Agricultural Exports by Destination % | 2014